Publix to help distribute coronavirus vaccine starting Wednesday

 “As we continue to get more vaccinations those appointment windows will open back up again.”
 Glover said.

-Once you fill out the form on the website, you will get a confirmation email for your first and second appointments, which is automatically scheduled 4weeks later at the same pharmacy.
+Once you fill out the form on the website, you will get a confirmation email for your first and second appointments, which is automatically scheduled four weeks later at the same pharmacy.

 “Once you get there you’ll have time with your pharmacist to ask questions one-on-one and then of course you’ll get your vaccine.”
 Glover said.